 How do you plan to use the gym?

-One more thing…paying for the gym.
-If you have cash, great, if not, there are often financing options available.
+One more thing…paying for the home gym.
+If you have the cash on hand that is great, if not, there are often financing options available.
 Some programs will let you make payments on an installment basis or other terms.
 This is just something to think about before you take the plunge.